Bursa: History

-In July 1915, thousands of Greek Orthodox Christians sought refuge into Bursa after having been forced out of their coastal villages by orders of the Young Turk government.
+In July 1915, thousands of Greek Orthodox Christians sought refuge in Bursa after having been forced out of their coastal villages by orders of the Young Turk government.
 This worsened the situation of the native Greeks of Bursa, who had managed to survive through the attacks and boycotts of 1914.
-A short time late, deportation orders came for Bursa's Armenians.
-Protestant Armenians were initially spared from deportation, but villagers that tried to resist were massacred.
-Most of the deportees would perish in what became known as the Armenian Genocide.
-Subsequently, large numbers of Kurds and Circassians, as well as Syrians form the south, were settled in the homes and towns of the deported Christians, radically altering the demographic composition of the town and region.
+A short time later, deportation orders came for Bursa's Armenians.
+Protestant Armenians were initially spared from deportation, yet the villagers that lived outside of the city that tried to resist were massacred.
+Most of the deportees would perish in what became known as the Armenian genocide.
+Subsequently, large numbers of Kurds and Circassians, as well as Syrians from the south, were settled in the homes and towns of the deported Christians, radically altering the demographic composition of the town and region.
 According to Mustafa Zahit Oner, in the last days of the Greco-Turkish War in 1922, the Greek Army attempted to burn the center of Bursa however they were stopped by the allied commanders and were only able to burn the train station together with Turkish civilians in it.
 The Cretan artilleryman Vasilios Moustakis describes the event with the following words: "The Infantry had come through and set fire to the station.
-We saw an English general on horseback, who ordered the fire to be put out, because if Bursa is burned, it would be to the detriment of Greece"Following the foundation of the Republic of Turkey in 1923, Bursa became one of the industrial centres of the country.
-The economic development of the city was followed by population growth and Bursa became the 4th most populous city in Turkey.
+We saw an English general on horseback, who ordered the fire to be put out because if Bursa were burned, it would be harming Greece".

+Following the proclamation that founded Republic of Turkey in 1923, Bursa became one of the industrial centres of the country.
+The economic development of the city was followed by population growth, and Bursa became the fourth most populous city in Turkey.

 The city has traditionally been a pole of attraction, and was a major centre for refugees from various ethnic backgrounds who immigrated to Anatolia from the Balkans during the loss of the Ottoman territories in Europe between the late 19th and early 20th centuries.
 The most recent arrival of Balkan Turks took place between the 1940s and 1990s, when the People's Republic of Bulgaria expelled approximately 150,000 Bulgarian Turks to Turkey.
-About one-third of these 150,000 Bulgarian Turkish refugees eventually settled in Bursa (especially in the Hürriyet neighborhood).
+About one-third of these 150,000 Bulgarian Turkish refugees eventually settled in Bursa (especially in the Hürriyet neighbourhood).
 With the construction of new industrial zones in the period between 1980 and 2000, many people from the eastern provinces of Turkey came and settled in Bursa.